hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `default_node_pool` - (Required) A `default_node_pool` block as defined below.

-* `dns_prefix` - (Required) DNS prefix specified when creating the managed cluster.
+* `dns_prefix` - (Optional) DNS prefix specified when creating the managed cluster.
+Changing this forces a new resource to be created.

+* `private_cluster_custom_dns_prefix` - (Optional) Specifies the Custom DNS prefix when creating the private cluster.
 Changing this forces a new resource to be created.

 -> **NOTE:** The `dns_prefix` must contain between 3 and 45 characters, and can contain only letters, numbers, and hyphens.
 It must start with a letter and must end with a letter or a number.